 In the recent decades, companies and schools have implemented obligatory dress codes depending on the culture of the school or the nature of the job that the company does.
 Dress codes are typically implemented by school authorities or employers to promote learning, safety, and productivity.
-Although there are some downsides about the idea of dress code and some may take an opposite view, I believe that having rules about the type of clothing people wear at school or workplace, would be beneficial for the students and employees.
+Although there are some downsides about the idea of dress codes and some may take an opposite view, I believe that having rules about the type of clothing people wear at school or workplace would be beneficial for the students and employees.